[ Printer Friendly Version ] [ Report Abuse ]

 It had nearly been a month since Lucius had pulled that horrific stunt on Narcissa.
-She seemed to be struck with luck this year, given the fact that it had been an ideal final year so far.

 Eventually by morning, whatever enchantment Lucius had cast had finally began to wear off.
 As soon as the distance had become pragmatic, Narcissa had jumped and ran as far away from the staircase as possible, her wits traumatized.
-Still clueless about the password for the common room, she’d proceeded into the Great Hall, awaiting the golden moment of breakfast.
+Still clueless about the password for the Common Room, she’d proceeded into the Great Hall, awaiting the golden moment of breakfast.

 It took nearly an hour until people began filling the Great Hall.

 “Cissy!” came a high-pitched voice from across the hall.
 Hurried footsteps grew louder and louder, moving in her direction.
 Narcissa was far too dazed and fatigued to notice Nixie and Vesper approaching her.

 “Oh dear,” Vesper muttered, covering her mouth.

 Without saying a word, they all made their way to the Common Room and up to the girl’s dormitory, which was thankfully empty.
 Narcissa splashed her face with cold, gratifying water, her eyes widening a bit at the sudden chill.
 She spent a few minutes scrubbing harshly at the mascara that had stained her skin from all her crying.
 She turned to face Nixie and Vesper, who were staring at her pitifully.